ibm-cloud-docs/vpc/backup_service_vpc_use_policy.md

 {: #backup-gen-proc-tags}

 1. [Create a backup policy and plan](/docs/vpc?topic=vpc-create-backup-policy-and-plan).
-1. Find and identify the resources that you want to back up.
+1. Find the resources that you want to back up.
 1. Apply backup policy tags to your target volumes, or virtual server instances.{: ui}
 1. Apply backup policy tags to your target volumes, or virtual server instances.{: cli}
 1. Apply backup policy tags to your target volumes, or virtual server instances.{: api}